Michael Foye

 Michael Foye (also spelled as Michael Foy) was an eighteenth-century Irish sculptor.
-He's believed to have died in Rome around 1777.
+He is believed to have died in Rome around 1777.

 Early career

 His name first appeared in Dublin in the year 1765 when he exhibited two works at the Dublin Society of Artists on William Street: "Venus and Cupid" in marble and "Group of Boys" in plaster.
 In 1768 he presented "Mercury instructing Cupid" and in 1770 "Hercules Resting from his Labours".
 By 1769, he was working in the studio of John Nost III (nephew of the Dutch sculptor John Nost) who had come to Dublin in 1750.

 Grand tour

 In 1772, Foye undertook his grand tour and travelled to Italy arriving in Florence in April.
 In early 1773, he moved to Rome (living first in Strada dei Greci and then in Via Babuino).
 In 1773, he was mentioned by the English sculptor Thomas Banks, during Banks' own grand tour, as working on a sculpture of "Apollo del Belvedere" in marble.
 In November 1776, the Welsh painter, Thomas Jones, mentioned a joint meeting in the Cafe degli Inglesi between himself, Foye, Thomas Banks, Christopher Hewetson and Nathaniel Marchant.